Agentic Harness for Real-World Compilers: The Harness

 We wrap common LLVM tasks into agent-accessible tools so that agents can focus on bug repair while the harness handles environment control and validation.
-This includes tools from the following categories.
+Tools belong to the following categories; detailed descriptions are provided in \Cref{sec:enabled-tools-in-eval,sec:other-harness-tools} of our supplementary material's \code{appendix.pdf}.

 \smalltitle{Setup \& Build} The harness handles build configurations and provides tools for building LLVM with a specific commit and/or target, for example, building for \code{x86} with debug information and assertion checks.
-The agent can therefore escape from the task of building large systems, a common challenge for autonomous agents~\cite{compileagent}.
+The agent can therefore avoid the task of building large systems, a common challenge for autonomous agents~\cite{compileagent}.

-\smalltitle{Reproduce \& Cause} \ourplatform can validate whether the given bug can be triggered faithfully and provide direct causes for reproducible bugs.
-It sets up LLVM with the bug-containing version, builds it, and runs the reproducer with \code{opt}---the LLVM middle-end compiler.
-For crash bugs, such as \Cref{fig:llvm-crash-example}, it checks whether the crash occurs and provides the stack trace to agents, with non-interesting frames eliminated.
-For miscompilation bugs, such as \Cref{fig:llvm-miscomp-example}, it ensures \code{opt} exits normally and validates LLVM's optimization by applying \code{alive2}~\cite{alive,alive2}---LLVM's middle-end translation validator; this will output a counterexample demonstrating the bug if successful.
+\smalltitle{Reproduce \& Cause} The harness is capable of validating whether a given bug can be triggered faithfully and providing direct causes of reproducible bugs.
+It sets up LLVM with the bug-containing version, builds it, and runs the reproducer with \code{opt}, i.e., the LLVM middle-end optimizer.
+For crash bugs like \Cref{fig:llvm-crash-example}, it checks whether the crash occurs and provides the stack trace to agents, with uninteresting frames eliminated.
+For miscompilations like \Cref{fig:llvm-miscomp-example}, it ensures \code{opt} exits normally and validates LLVM's optimization by applying \code{alive-tv}~\cite{alive,alive2}, i.e., LLVM's middle-end translation validator; this will output a counterexample demonstrating the bug if successful.

-\smalltitle{Explore \& Debug} The harness offers searching tools for exploring LLVM's static and dynamic internals.
+\smalltitle{Explore \& Debug} The harness offers search tools for exploring LLVM's static and dynamic internals.
 Static information includes commit-specific code, documentation, and LLVM IR's specification~\cite{llvmlangref} through \code{grep}- and \code{find}-like tools.
 Dynamic information enables pausing LLVM and inspecting its intermediate states, for example, reading variables and evaluating expressions at a breakpoint, with respect to a reproducer through the \code{gdb} debugger.